U.S. refiners receiving last Russian oil cargoes before wind-down

 Minerva Ellie, a vessel carrying high sulfur fuel oil (HSFO) and sold by Russia's Rosneft ROSN.MM, also discharged at Valero's St. Charles facility, according to U.S. customs data.
 The cargo was chartered by commodities trader Vitol.

-This month, one crude and eight fuel oil tankers carrying about 6.3 million barrels and which departed from Russian ports reached U.S. ports and lightering zones, according to the data.
+This month, one crude and eight fuel oil tankers carrying about 6.3 million barrels that departed from Russia reached U.S. ports and lightering zones, according to the data.

 A 2 million-barrel cargo of Caspian Pipeline Consortium (CPC) Blend and Urals crude that departed from Russia was received in Delaware, according to ship tracking data based on the chartering contract.